Last updated: 20 Mar 2026

 - Chris Martin, Regional Planning Manager at HBF – North West, North East, Yorkshire

-HBF live briefing: Zack Simons KC on the CG Fry Supreme Court Judgment
+HBF live briefing: Zack Simons KC on the CG Fry Supreme Court Judgement

 This live briefing explored the CG Fry Supreme Court ruling, which limits the ability of decision-makers to revisit matters already approved in principle at the outline stage.
 While the case focused on nutrient neutrality for sites protected under the Habitat Regulations, its implications reach far across planning and development decisions.